Now let’s describe the Ayurveda aspect of it, that can be very easily correlated with Amlapitta, a disease well described in Ayurveda.

 That is assumed to be liquid is nature and penetrating, bitter, hot and sour.

-It is responsible for digestion of food and our metabolism
+It is responsible for the digestion of food and our metabolism

 thus amlapitta contributes to something which is acidic in nature.